 Household size rules are much broader than they are with IRS Tax Dependants.
 You should be counting everybody you can that fits the rules.
 Alternative income documentation usually gives a lower payment versus using your tax return.
 If you are married, you should also learn when you need to (and when you don’t need to) count your spouse’s income.

 I’m sure that most of them mean well.
 But the Federal Loan Servicers are notorious for poor customer service and making mistakes!
 They are generally $12/hour employees with no proper training in this complex area of finance.
 And they have no incentive to save you money!
 Our team reports about a 30% error rate on the servicer side.
 This includes losing paperwork or miscalculating payment amounts.
 So it’s critical to follow up three weeks after submitting any documents.

 I started Student Loan Tutor because of this terrible gap in the system.
 I saw how burdensome these student loans can be.
-I spent the time to master the system.
-In the process I discovered that there are incredible opportunities to get great deals on repayment.
+I spent the time mastering the system.
+In the process, I discovered that there are incredible opportunities to get great deals on repayment.

 The way it works is that you first schedule a free consultation where one of our team members will make sure your situation is a good fit for our strategies and services.

-If they are, the'll then schedule you on a Planning Call with one of our Loan Specialists.
+If they are, they’ll then schedule you on a Planning Call with one of our Loan Specialists.

 From there you can file and each year re-certify everything yourself.
 Or you can hire us to implement the strategy, and file the paperwork each year.